AlexNaga/notifyMe/README.md

 # notifyMe

 ## About
-This repository was created for the course 1DV612: Web Application Architectures and Frameworks.
+This repository was created for the course: Web Application Architectures and Frameworks.
 Linnaeus University, Sweden.

-You can find the assignment [here.](https://coursepress.gitbooks.io/1dv612/content/assignments/assignment-2)

 Dashboard for real-time notifications from Github.
 Built with React.js and Express.js